 Section 6.
-In the event of any unanticipated change in state law or regulations or circumstances external but applicable to this 2018-2019 fiscal year Agreement that would potentially alter any terms or conditions of this Agreement, the Employer agrees to negotiate any such items and, if a change results, such change will be memorialized by memorandum of understanding without amending this Agreement.
+In the event of any unanticipated change in state law or regulations or circumstances external but applicable to this Fiscal Years 2023-2024 and 2024-2025 Agreement that would potentially alter any terms or conditions of this Agreement, the Employer agrees to negotiate any such items and, if a change results, such change will be memorialized by memorandum of understanding without amending this Agreement.